exakat/exakat-docs/Reference/Rules/Variables/ComplexDynamicNames.rst

 There are no place for checks or flow control, leading to any rogue value to be used as is.
 Besides, the expression is often overlooked, and not expected there : this makes the code less readable.

 It is recommended to build the name in a separate variable, apply the usual checks for existence and validity, and then use the name.
+This analysis only accept simple containers, such as variables, properties.

 .. code-block:: php